aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/build-options.rst

    which are aliased by the SIMD and FP registers.
 The build option is not compatible with the ``CTX_INCLUDE_FPREGS`` build option, and will raise an assert on platforms where SVE is implemented and ``ENABLE_SVE_FOR_NS`` set to
-   1. The default is 1 but is automatically disabled when the target architecture is AArch32.
+   1. The default is 1 but is automatically disabled when ENABLE_SME_FOR_NS=1 since SME encompasses SVE.
+At this time, this build option cannot be used on systems that have SPM_MM enabled.

 -  ``ENABLE_SVE_FOR_SWD``: Boolean option to enable SVE for the Secure world.
    SVE is an optional architectural feature for AArch64.
 Note that this option